At the TRU, we strive to create a decolonized and feminist research community. We are a mix of Indigenous and non-Indigenous researchers.

 About

-The TRU membership is composed of graduate students, postdoctoral fellows, research fellows, community members, and affiliated faculty.
-It hosts the Environmental Data Justice Lab which focuses on Indigenous Science and Technology Studies.
-We organize the Technoscience Salon, along with a collaborators such as the McLuhan Centre.
+The TRU membership is composed of graduate students, postdoctoral fellows, research fellows, community members, and faculty.
+It hosts the Environmental Data Justice Lab and the Indigenous Science and Ethnical Substance Lab, as well as the Indigenous Science, Technology, and Environment Studies Research Hub.
+We organize the Technoscience Salon.
 We also support the editorial collective for the feminist STS journal Catalyst.
 TRU members work independently on their own research, but also collaborate on shared research projects, reading and writing groups, as well as conferences and other events.
-The TRU was founded by director, Michelle Murphy, and Brian Beaton in 2007.
+The TRU was founded by co-director, M. Murphy, and Brian Beaton in 2007.

 Do you work in the area of technoscience and social justice and are interested in joining the TRU?
 Our lab includes both university and community members.
 Please contact the Lab Manager for an initial conversation about how your research area or project fits with the TRU mission and vision: tru.labmanager@utoronto.ca